-The transition back to school paired with all the added stressors of work and online learning has been an uphill battle.
+The transition back to school paired with all the added stressors of work and contact tracing has been an uphill battle.
 My family needed a break so I set a date and made plans for a day trip.
 We usually visit a nearby pumpkin patch to get our autumnal porch décor and snap a few photos to mark the occasion.
-But, for 2020, I knew we needed something more to look forward to.
+But, I knew we needed something more to look forward to.

 I set my sights on a trip north to Rustic Roots, a small farm in Lamont, Okla.
 Armed with snacks, our favorite road trip games and a music playlist, we set out on an adventure.